oxhak/archlinux-desktop-config-files/README.md

 More commands informations
 http://herbstluftwm.org/herbstluftwm.html

-For the video at top right, vlc need to have no incrusted video to interface parameter, and be run with "vlcmini" command.
+For the video at top right, vlc need to have no incrusted video to interface parameter.<br>
+Run vlc with "vlcmini" command.

 Look at the .bashrc file for custom commands and learn more how to.

+Do not hesitate to send me screenshot of your new config.<br>
+Twitter @oxhak. ;)

 archlinux dependency's
 =================